Elio-zhy/MNIST/README.md

+# ViT-MNIST
-# MNIST
+MNIST with ViT-Pytorch

+## Task
-MNIST with Pytorch
+Realize MNIST handwriting digit recognition with Pytorch and Vision Transformers